Services

 Find acceptance around differences that may not change - and still feel connected

-Therapy begins with an assessment phase, usually two to three sessions, where I met with you as a couple and each of you separately.
-We will explore your relationship’s history, strengths, and recurring challenges.
-This helps us understand your patterns and create a plan tailored to your relationship.
-After that, couples typically meet for 8 to 20 sessions of active therapy focused on building understanding, acceptance, and lasting change.
+Therapy begins with an assessment phase, usually two to three sessions, where I meet with you as a couple and each of you individually.
+We will explore your relationship’s history, strengths, and recurring challenges to better understand the patterns you find yourselves in.
+I then share a tailored formulation in a feedback session, helping you make sense of these patterns and identify areas deepening connection and areas for change.
+From there, couples typically meet for 8 to 20 sessions of active therapy focused on building understanding, acceptance, and lasting change.

-It’s important to me to be transparent about the cost of services I provide.
-Payment is due at the time of service and securely processed via my client portal.
-I am an “out-of-network” provider for health insurance plans, meaning I do not directly bill or work with insurance companies.
+I accept Aetna and Cardinal Care / Wellfleet for Stanford students through my work at California Psychology Center.
+I am an “out-of-network” provider for other health insurance plans, meaning I do not directly bill or work with insurance companies.
 Many insurance plans reimburse you for a percentage of the cost of therapy after you reach your annual deductible.
-I am happy to provide you with a superbill (an itemized receipt) that you can submit to your insurance company for potential out-of-network reimbursement.
+I am happy to provide you with a Superbill (an itemized receipt) that you can submit to your insurance company for potential out-of-network reimbursement.
 Therapy services are also typically health savings account (HSA) and Flexible Spending Account (FSA) eligible.
+Payment is due at the time of service and securely processed via my client portal.
+My out-of-network session rates are:

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.
 Under the law, health care providers must give patients who do not have insurance or who chose not to use insurance an estimate of the bill for medical items and services.
 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items services, including psychotherapy services.
 You can ask your healthcare provider for a Good Faith Estimate before you schedule a service.
 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises